gorda/istio.io/content/en/blog/2018/istio-authorization/index.md

 * **"what”** is to call services in `backend` namespace.
 * **"conditions”** is the `visibility` label of the destination service having the value `external`.

-### Service/method level isolation with/without primary identities
+### Service/method level isolation with/without primary identities{#service-method-level-isolation-with-without-primary-identities}

 Here is another example that demonstrates finer grained access control at service/method level.
 The first step is to define a `book-reader` service role that allows READ access to `/books/*` resource in `bookstore` service.